jdeluyck/kcoreorg-website/_posts/2026/2026-07-12-the-search-for-email-hosting.md

   - grommunio
 ---

-I've been weighing whether to move away from Fastmail, for reasons that are more about jurisdiction than the service itself.
-The short version: I'm staying put for now, keeping my eyes open for how things evolve.
-If I ever do decide to move, it should be painless - one of the beautiful things about having your own domain linked to an email provider that uses open standards is that it's easy to pack up and leave.
+I've been pondering whether to move away from Fastmail - not because it's a bad service, but because of where the servers are hosted.
+I've weighed a bunch, but for now I'm staying with Fastmail.
+The beauty of email is that it's based on open standards, and you can just move whenever you feel like it.

 ## Mail-hosting history